 My focus on animal suffering displaced the focus on my health.
 After a couple of years of being Vegan, I began making unhealthy food choices.
 I felt fine eating a couple of slices of Vegan cake, simply because I wasn’t eating meat!
 Vegan products, restaurants, and food festivals were full of junk food.
 I ended up eating much less healthy than when I was an omnivore.

 7. I am part of a complex food chain.

 People, animals, and plants are all part of a complex food chain where we eat each other to survive.
 People who live near the water eat fish sustainably.
 Hunting for food can help sustain a population of animals.
 Many indigenous tribes have hunted and lived with a primarily meat diet for centuries.
 There are many types of plants that trap and eat animals, as well.

 I am a part of this circle of life, and I will embrace it.

 I happen to live in a society where our food sources include both animals and plants.
-I am enjoying eating out with my carnivore husband, and I am enjoying the benefits of a balanced diet.
+I enjoy eating out with my carnivore family and friends.

 I am thankful for the compassion and education from the Vegan community.
 Veganism encouraged me to be more conscious of where my food comes from.
-I now choose to make better choices.
-For example, I eat cows raised humanely in big pastures, and choose wild caught fish over farmed fish.
+I now make more intentional choices.
+For example, when I do eat meat, I prefer animals raised humanely in big pastures, and choose wild-caught fish over farmed fish.

 I am happy to be free from my restrictive, obsessive behavior.
-I apologize for my hyprocrasy.
-I’m guessing that I have many friends and family members who are happy about my change of heart!
+I apologize for my hypocrisy.
 Thank you all for your kindness and patience during my transitions. 🤗

 Comments or questions?
 Please leave me a comment below.